Percona-Lab/mongodb_consistent_backup/README.rst

 -  Backup consistency depends on consistent server time across all hosts.
-Server time **must be synchronized on all nodes** using ntpd and a consistent time source or virtualization guest agents that can sync time
+Server time **must be synchronized on all nodes** using ntpd and a consistent time source or virtualization guest agent that syncs time
 -  Must have 'mongodump' installed and specified if not at default:
    */usr/bin/mongodump*.
 Even if you do not run MongoDB 3.2+, it is strongly recommended to use MongoDB 3.2+ binaries due to inline